oqyh/cs2-MVP-Sounds-GoldKingZ/README.md

 "FLAGS" = Depend Who Access To The Items [ex of groups: @css/root,@css/admin,#css/admin]

-"HIDDEN" = Will Make Only Who Has Access "VIP","VVIP","ADMIN" Can See The Item
+"HIDDEN" = Will Make Only Who Has Access "FLAGS" Can See The Item

 "Message_Chat" = Print Chat In Lang "now.playing.chat"